 Mahalo for your generosity.

-Kauila is a repository of traditional Hawaiian knowledge, and his mixed ethnic background and varied life experiences serve to enhance and enrich both his knowledge and his ability to convey it.
-He is one of only 7 Kahunas certified as Traditional Hawaiian Practitioners, but prefers the title of Kahu, or priest, to that of Kahuna, which means “keeper of secrets.”
-In these times when humanity faces crucial practical and spiritual decisions about its own future, as well as the future of the myriad species with which humanity shares its home, Kauila feels that profound indigenous knowledge of harmony and balance must be shared, not kept secret.
+Kauila was a repository of traditional Hawaiian knowledge, and his mixed ethnic background and varied life experiences served to enhance and enrich both his knowledge and his ability to convey it.
+He was one of only seven Kahunas certified as Traditional Hawaiian Practitioners, but always preferred the title of Kahu, or priest, to that of Kahuna, which means “keeper of secrets.”
+In these times when humanity faces crucial practical and spiritual decisions about its own future, as well as the future of the myriad species with which humanity shares its home, Kauila felt that profound indigenous knowledge of harmony and balance must be shared, not kept secret.

-The narrative structure of the documentary will be Kauila's words from an extensive free-ranging interview conducted by co-producer Kathe Boucha as Phase I of production.
-In coordination with Kauila, questions have been prepared that cover everything from the origins of Hawaiian spirituality to how Ho'oponopono can be applied in the prison system and in restoring ecological balance in Hawaii and worldwide.
-Kauila's spiritual guidance is bound to take these questions as a starting point and spontaneously journey to unexpected places and insights.
-Phase I shooting for the above trailer took place on Oahu in late October, 2016.
+The narrative structure of the documentary will be Kauila's words from an extensive free-ranging interview conducted in October, 2016 by co-producer Kathe Boucha.
+In collaboration with Kauila, questions were prepared that cover everything from the origins of Hawaiian spirituality to how Ho'oponopono can be applied in the prison system and in restoring ecological balance in Hawaii and worldwide.
+Kauila's spiritual guidance took these questions as a starting point and spontaneously journeyed to unexpected places and insights.

-The film will also be a retrospective of Hawaiian history, culture, and change, focusing not only on pre-Colonial Hawaii but on the most ancient traditions before the 12th century arrival of Pa'ao, the figure who brought thousands of gods, the concept and practice of war, and the hierarchical system of chiefs, commoners, and slaves.
+The film will also be a retrospective of Hawaiian history, culture, and change.
+It is unique in that it will focus not only on pre-Colonial Hawaii but on the most ancient traditions before the twelfth century arrival of Pa'ao,the figure who brought to Hawaii thousands of gods, the concept and practice of war, and the hierarchical system of chiefs, commoners, and slaves.

 One Breath: One Life is a project of the Global Diversity Film Project (GDFP), a program of the non-profit Perception International, in association with Catalyst Artistic Productions.

-The co-producers are Debra Denker, Kathe Boucha, and Kauila Clark.
-Debra Denker, a documentary maker with decades of experience in social and spiritual documentary, will be the director.
+The co-producers are Debra Denker and Kathe Boucha, a close associate of Kauila Clark's during the last several years of his life.
+Debra Denker, a documentary maker with decades of experience in social and spiritual documentary, is the director.

 Trailer for a full-length documentary, One Breath: One Life, on classical ancient Hawaiian spirituality, featuring Kahu Kauila Clark.